- Does CDM apply to domestic construction projects?

 - Contribute to health and safety file

-Domestic projects where there is more than 1 contractor e.g. you and another contractor working on the same site or a designer
+Domestic projects where there is more than 1 contractor e.g. you and another contractor or designer working on the same project

 If there is more than one contractor on a project, a principal contractor (i.e. someone to manage the health and safety risks during the construction phase) must be appointed.
 The client will normally advise who they would like to appoint, but if they do not, the role of the principal contractor must be carried out by the contractor in control of the construction phase.
 As with a single contractor project, the client's duties are passed to the principal contractor.
 Click the button below to review the responsibilities of the principal contractor